oxinabox/DataDeps.jl/docs/src/z20-for-pkg-devs.md

-## Preflight Checking
+## Preupload Checking

-Preflight checking exists to help package developers check their DataDeps on local files before they upload them.
+Preupload checking exists to help package developers check their DataDeps on local files before they upload them.
 It checks the **checksum** is filled in and matchs, and that the `post_fetch_method` can be run without throwing any exceptions.

-For example, if I wished to preflight check the UCI banking data, from a local file called `bank.zip`, with the registration as below:
+For example, if I wished to check the UCI banking data, from a local file called `bank.zip`, with the registration as below:

 ```